brooth/jeta-site/mysite/home/markdown/androjeta_findviews.md

     <h2>FindView</h2>
 </div>

-`@FindView` allows you to bind UI-components from layouts into activities.
-You no longer have to use `findViewById()`, cast `View` to the actual class, pass the IDs from `R` file.
-Androjeta does it all for you by default.
+`@FindView` allows you to bind UI-components from the layouts into your activities.
+You no longer have to use `findViewById()`, cast `View` to the actual class, pass the IDs from `R` file. *Androjeta* does it all for you by default.

 Let's go through this feature with an example.
 Assume we have a layout: